clemsonciti/palmetto-meta-scheduler/README.md

 		history.py shows all the jobs submitted to the cluster depending upon cluster

-4. This utility receives the input the user in the form of JSON format
-      •	The config.json is the file provided by the user.
+4. This utility receives the input the user in the form of JSON format•	The config.json is the file provided by the user.
 This includes some of the cluster information like:
             -	Name of the cluster
             -	Scheduler used for that cluster
             -	Hostname